ekamperi/ekamperi.github.io/_posts/2020-12-15-cauchy-residue-theorem.md

 f(z)=\frac{\cos{z}}{(z^2+1)^2}
 $$

 Now here comes the tricky part.
-If we do a direct contour integral, it won't work because the cosine in the complex plane blows up for large imaginary numbers, in both half-planes.
-So we will instead calculate the contour integral of
+If we try to do a direct contour integral, it won't work because the cosine in the complex plane blows up for large imaginary numbers, in both half-planes.
+So we will instead calculate the contour integral of:

 $$
 \oint_\gamma \frac{e^{i z}}{(z^2+1)^2} \mathrm{d}z
 $$

-Check these two 3D plots of $$abs(f)$$ colored by $$arg(f)$$ over a region of the complex plane.
-Notice the existence of poles, but more importantly notice how $$cos(z)$$ blows up on both half-planes, whereas the function with the exponential in the nominator blows up only on the negative half-plane.
+Check these two 3D plots of $$\operatorname{Abs}(f)$$ colored by $$\operatorname{Arg}(f)$$ over a region of the complex plane.
+Notice the existence of poles, but more importantly notice how $$cos(z)$$ blows up on both half-planes, whereas the one with the exponential in the nominator blows up only on the negative half-plane.

 <p align="center">
  <img style="width: 100%; height: 100%" src="{{ site.url }}/images/cauchy_complex_1.png">